-The Sub-Fund promotes environmental and social characteristics, but is not committed to achieving sustainable investments in any way.
-As a result, the Sub-Fund is not committed to making a minimum number of sustainable investments with an environmental objective aligned with the EU Taxonomy.
+The Sub-Fund promotes social characteristics and is committed to making a minimum of 20% of sustainable investments.
+However, the Sub-Fund is not committed to making a minimum number of sustainable investments with an environmental objective aligned with the EU Taxonomy.